How to Become a Radio Personality: Career Guide

 Do I Want to Be a Radio Personality?

 Radio personalities (also called on-air personalities, hosts or announcers) play music, provide commentary and interview guests for on-air entertainment.
-This position requires the use of creativity to generate ideas for new on-air material and the ability to ad-lib for an audience.
-In addition to working in a studio environment, radio personalities are also sometimes expected to make appearances and broadcast live from local events or promotional locations.
+This position requires creativity to generate ideas for new on-air material and the ability to ad-lib for an audience.
+In addition to working in a studio environment, radio personalities sometimes make appearances and broadcast live from local events or promotional locations.
 They must interact with the radio audience over the phone, in person and through social media.

-There is strong competition for these entertainment industry jobs, which can put on-air personalities in the position to meet celebrities and even cultivate fame of their own.
-However, many entry-level positions in the field include working irregular and sometimes long hours, and those beginning their careers may need to start out in smaller markets.
+There is strong competition for these entertainment industry jobs.
+Many entry-level positions in the field include working irregular and sometimes long hours, and those beginning their careers may need to start out in smaller markets.

 Educational requirements for this career vary by employer, but a formal degree in a field such as broadcasting is sometimes required.
 Often, having strong on-air skills and experience are even more important to securing a job as a radio personality.
 The following table describes the common qualifications and requirements that employers listed in job postings for radio personalities during September 2012: